Iterative Closed-Loop Motion Synthesis for Scaling the Capabilities of Humanoid Control: RELATED WORK

 Contrast to our work.
 We build a scalable dataset across five professional domains—martial arts, dance, combat, sports, and gymnastics—with semantic tags and explicit difficulty tiers.
-Our closed loop framework expands the high difficulty distribution in response to the controller’s current competence, overcoming fixed difficulty corpora and enabling stable gains in professional high dynamic scenarios.
+Our closed-loop framework expands the high difficulty distribution in response to the controller’s current competence, overcoming fixed difficulty corpora and enabling stable gains in professional highly dynamic scenarios.

 \paragraph{Physics-Based Humanoid Control.} Physics-based humanoid control has advanced in tracking yet still faces two bottlenecks: reliance on fixed training distributions and weak generalization across trackers.
-Early imitation and tracking methods such as DeepMimic and Skeleton2Humanoid\cite{peng2018deepmimic,li2022skeleton2humanoidanimatingsimulatedcharacters} improved skill coverage and plausibility.
-Adversarial and skill reuse frameworks including AMP, ASE, and PHC\cite{peng2021amp,peng2022ase,luo2023perpetual} further enhanced realism and coverage, and Neural Categorical Priors\cite{zhu2023neuralcategoricalpriorsphysicsbased} reduced behavioral imbalance.
-Despite this, controllers inherit static data and struggle on unseen high dynamic skills; universal controllers such as UHC and MaskedMimic\cite{luo2022universalhumanoidcontrolautomatic,tessler2024maskedmimic} often fail on gymnastics tumbling.
-FARM\cite{jing2025farmframeacceleratedaugmentationresidual} targets explosive motions with frame level augmentation and a residual MoE and introduces the HDHM benchmark, yet a gap in high dynamic capability and evaluation remains.
+Early imitation and tracking methods such as DeepMimic and Skeleton2Humanoid~\cite{peng2018deepmimic,li2022skeleton2humanoid} improved skill coverage and plausibility.
+Adversarial and skill reuse frameworks including AMP, ASE, and PHC~\cite{peng2021amp,peng2022ase,luo2023perpetual} further enhanced realism and coverage, and Neural Categorical Priors~\cite{zhu2023neural} reduced behavioral imbalance.
+Despite this, controllers inherit static data and struggle on unseen high dynamic skills; universal controllers such as UHC and MaskedMimic~\cite{luo2022universal,tessler2024maskedmimic} often fail on gymnastics tumbling.
+FARM~\cite{jing2025farm} targets explosive motions with frame-level augmentation and a residual MoE and introduces the HDHM benchmark, yet a gap in high dynamic capability and evaluation remains.